2027-16 | FALKEN | Plymouth-Madeira

 Plymouth

 Where North Americans pay utmost respect to the Gulf Stream when heading south to the Caribbean, Europeans are equally cautious about the legendary Bay of Biscay and its notorious weather.
 This is the big one—perhaps the highest chance of heavy weather on our entire sailing season and a great chance to learn more about weather-routing and forecasting.
-We deliberately leave from Plymouth, which is about as far west on England as we can get to position ourselves for the prevailing SW'ly winds as we head south.
-Once across Biscay, the weather warms and the sailing gets easier as we sail down the coast to our winter quarters in Lagos, Portugal.
+Thanks to our orca friends near mainland Portugal, we're going to stay offshore and go direct for Madeira instead of risk a run-in with the whales.
+But, what that gives us is an awesome open-ocean passage, some 1,200 miles to one of the Atlantic's least-visited and most incredible islands at Madeira!
+We stopped in Madeira only once in 59º North's history, aboard ISBJØRN in 2018, and we're stoked to go back!
+FALKEN will deliberately leave from Plymouth, which is about as far west in England as we can get to position ourselves for the prevailing SW'ly winds as we head south.
+Once across Biscay, the weather warms and the sailing gets easier as we sail down the coast.
+You can expect a wide variety of conditions on the trip south.
+This will be FALKEN's 4th Biscay crossing, and the 7th time we've sailed the route with 59º North, and I think each time has been different.
+The weather changes quickly this time of year, with low-pressure systems and their associated fronts marching across every few days.
+So pack the layers and be prepared for a variety of points of sail on the way south.

 SAILING STAFF